Get insider access

 Best USB-C Monitors

-USB-C ports on monitors are useful for connecting USB-C laptops directly to your display.
-Unlike other video connection types, most USB-C monitors also deliver power to the source, so you can charge your laptop and display an image using a single cable.
+USB-C ports on monitors are useful for connecting devices like laptops directly to your monitor.
+Unlike other video connection types, most USB-C ports also deliver power to the source, so you can charge your laptop and display an image using a single cable.
 However, it's important to remember that not all monitors deliver the same amount of power, as some don't have enough to charge your laptop while using it, and with those monitors, you'll still need an external power source.
-USB-C can also serve as an upstream port, meaning you can connect your hard drive or other USB devices to the monitor and transfer data to your computer.
+USB-C can also serve as an upstream port, meaning you can connect other devices to your monitor to use on your laptop or even use it as a KVM switch.

-Besides its USB-C features and power delivery, you should consider your budget and what you need the monitor for when looking for a USB-C monitor.
+When looking for a new monitor, besides the USB-C features, you should consider your budget and what you need the monitor for.
 Getting a high-resolution display with sharp text clarity is useful for office work, and one with great image accuracy is beneficial for content creation.

-We've bought and tested over 300 monitors, and below, you'll find our picks for the best USB-C monitors available for purchase.
+We've bought and tested over 325 monitors, and below, you'll find our picks for the best USB-C monitors, including the best 4k USB-C monitor.
 You can also check our recommendations for the best monitors for MacBook Pro and MacBook Air, the best office monitors, and the best 4k monitors.
 You can read more about USB-C here.

 1. Best USB-C Monitor